maheshalladi99/sample/README.md

 # sample
-hi hello        namaskaram
+hi
+h
+e
+l
+l
+o
+n
+a
+m
+a
+s
+k
+aram
+how
+are
-how are you guys
+you
+g
+u
+y
+s